mi-lib/mi-lib-starter/README.md

 ## [What is this?]

-This starter kit includes an installer, an uninstaller and a script to rebuild the milib.
+This starter kit includes an installer, an uninstaller and a script to rebuild the mi-lib.
 They run on Ubuntu (and might run on Debian though we did not try to do it).

-milib is a collection of libraries developed for the robot control and simulation.
+mi-lib is a collection of libraries developed for the robot control and simulation.
 The libraries include:
 ZEDA - Elementary Data and Algorithms
 ZM - a handy mathematics library